69. An Apology for Raymond Sebond

 So Montaigne dedicated a great deal of time to this project and already had a favorable inclination towards it.
 He was also a Roman Catholic and could see value in taking a text that few people read and making a friendly distortion of Sebond’s ideas to attack Protestantism.

-Some contemporary atheists have tried to make the argument that the text is actually a refutation of all religions.
+Some contemporary atheists have tried to make the argument that the text is actually a refutation of all religions or that it broadly hints at some kind of natural religion.
 There’s some subtlety to this point that’s important to point out.
 Montaigne lived in an age where almost no one questioned the Creation of the universe.
 There was no Big Bang or Theory of Evolution.
 It was nearly impossible to express thoughts that questioned the existence of a Creator.
 However, I do think it’s possible that Montaigne was an eager seeker of alternate theories about creation.
 You could credibly argue that Montaigne thought all established religions were just inventions of man—extrapolations of philosophy—and the true religion explaining creation was something hidden from our understanding, perhaps beyond reason.

 It seems to me that Montaigne’s arguments about Pyrrhonism do not point towards disbelief in creation, but rather a disdain for the rationality that Protestants of the time used to argue for a personal interpretation of scripture.
 But not only must I fall back on Montaigne’s credo “what do I know?” in this case, I’m not entirely sure that he knew what he was getting at, theologically speaking.